a home for pino

 Tobi (black-eared kites) circled overhead, their feather fingers like large open hands hugging the skies.
 These birds are a common sight in Japan.
 They fly with ease and turn with precision.
 We'd see them soaring overhead, resting on mastheads in the marina.
 They have a distinctive shrill whistle followed by a rapid whinnying call — a sound we came to love.The marina had clear waters, was surrounded with trees and was quiet, so, so quiet.
 We loved that.

 A day after we arrived we got a visit from two customs agents.
-They asked us a few questions in Japanese.
+They asked us a few questions in Japanese, asking us why we had come here.
+Our reply?
+"For fun."

 In truth, we were here to just... be here.
 We did want to discover the area, but not in a touristy-kind-of-way.
 We like to visit places and stay a while, to fall into a routine and to pretend we live there.
 It's hardly tourism.

-We don't care about that stuff, at all.
-For us, here was ideal, a good place to get things done.
-We had projects to work on, a quiet area like this would help us focus.
+We don't care about that stuff.
+Our projects, and spending time outside is entertainment enough.
+Being here was ideal, a good place to get things done.
 We wondered if we'd be bombarded with Omotenashi from the locals here too, we did, a bit, but it wasn't nearly as invasive as in Shimizu.
 When I say invasive, I don't mean to say I didn't appreciate it, but it was a bit much at times.
+We're very private people.

 Both left to go back to France after that.
 We enjoyed their company and look forward to meeting them again next year.

 Minamiise is a beautiful place.
-Many of the houses in Funakoshi (our sub-district) were abandoned, neglected, the steps leading up to them covered in branches and green.
+Many of the houses in Funakoshi (our sub-district) were abandoned, neglected, the steps leading up to them covered in branches and greenery.

 Some houses we noticed were well-kept, with their owners coming by during holidays.
 It appeared that few people lived here full-time.
 Many houses had black and yellow rope tied around the property, as if to tell people it was off-limits.
 All the nicer houses had this.